ashmeetk/SpringBootAndAngularProject_FlightReservationAndCheckin/README.md

    -From all flights, select any 1 flight to register the user as passenger n make flight reservation.
 Enter all reservation details, click on submit to submit reservation.

-ReservationPDFGeneration: Once reservation is made in flightreservation, a reservation pdf will be generated for it on path: /Users/I534875/Documents/SpringFramework_In_Easy_Steps/FlightReservation/pdf_itineraries_of_reservations/reservation as specified in application.properties.
+ReservationPDFGeneration in Utility layer: Once reservation is made in flightreservation, a reservation pdf will be generated for it on path: /Users/I534875/Documents/SpringFramework_In_Easy_Steps/FlightReservation/pdf_itineraries_of_reservations/reservation as specified in application.properties.
 When user submits a reservation, bookFlight method of ReservationServiceImpl class is invoked which saves the pdf at given path using PDFGenerator.java.

 # 2. Flight Checkin: (runs on port 9090)
    -Click flightcheckin and run as SpringBoot App and enter http://localhost:8080/flightcheckin/ in browser to land on home page of app.